adlnet/xAPI-Spec/xAPI.md

 	<tr>
 		<td>contextActivities</td>
 		<td>contextActivities object</td>
-		<td>A map of the types of context to learning activities "activity this
+		<td>A map of the types of context to learning activities or activity this
 			statement is related to.<br/><br/>
 			Valid context types are: "parent", "grouping", and "other".<br/>
 			For example, if I am studying a textbook, for a test, the textbook